Financial & Employment Issues

 If you are having difficulty meeting financial obligations such as your mortgage, utilities, or car payments, talk to the lenders as soon as possible.
 Sometimes, if you explain the situation, they will work with you to set up a payment schedule that is easier for you to meet.

 Family members and friends may be willing to hold fundraisers to help you pay for the extra medical expenses you are incurring.
-Organizations such as the National Foundation for Transplants or the National Transplant Assistance Fund offer ideas on how to conduct fundraisers and will even manage the funds for you to make sure they are applied toward legitimate medical expenses.
+Organizations such as the National Foundation for Transplants or the HelpHOPELive offer ideas on how to conduct fundraisers and will even manage the funds for you to make sure they are applied toward legitimate medical expenses.